beego/beedoc/en-US/module/context.md

 - Method

   The request method.
-It's standard http request method.
-E.g.: `GET`, `POST,
+It's a standard http request method.
+E.g.: `GET`, `POST`,

 - Is